zopiolabs/zopio_init/.github/git-flow-diagram.md

 <details>
 <summary><b>🎮 Manual Production Deployment</b></summary>

-> **Note**: Production deployment is fully automated on merge to main, with manual override available via workflow_dispatch.
+> **Note**: The production deployment workflow is currently a work in progress.
+The workflow file exists but contains TODO placeholders for the actual deployment implementation.

 ```bash
 # Via GitHub Actions UI: